KonomiAI/Chronicle/docs/design/considerations.md

 2. Membership/gift card balance

 ## Questions
-- do we have to manage anything related to taxes for items?
+- Do we have to manage anything related to taxes for items?
 - Are there customers that just come in and purchase a product?
 Does the purchase require a report?
+- What are the most important/common type of reports that you need?